Scalable Agentic Reasoning for Designing Biologics Targeting Intrinsically Disordered Proteins: Conclusion

-Despite these limitations, StructBioReasoner establishes a foundation for autonomous IDP therapeutic discovery that achieves competitive biological outcomes while demonstrating good computational efficiency on contemporary HPC systems.
+Our work establishes a foundation for deploying autonomous scientific reasoning at exascale, where the combination of vast computational resources and intelligent agent orchestration can accelerate the discovery of therapeutics against historically intractable targets.
 Addressing the identified scaling challenges—particularly through distributed reasoning architectures, I/O optimization, and formal multi-agent coordination protocols—represents a clear path toward robust exascale deployment.
 Future work should systematically characterize agent interaction dynamics, develop metrics for collaborative efficiency, and explore hierarchical or federated reasoning architectures that can maintain strategic coherence while fully exploiting the parallelism available in next-generation supercomputers.
 As HPC resources continue to scale and AI methods for structural biology mature, frameworks like StructBioReasoner will play an increasingly central role in translating computational advances into therapeutic impact.
+This framework naturally extends to multiple parallel Reasoning Agents each targeting distinct hotspots, representing a promising direction for future work.